COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 out and tell it like it is.
 His work as a geologist for the government took him to over 70 countries and put him direct contact with the Alien Greys.
 He was one of three people to survive the 1979 fire fight between the large Greys and U.S. intelligence

 and military forces at Dulce underground base.
-In May 1995, Phil Schneider did a lecture on what he had discovered.
+In May 1995, Phil Schneider gave a lecture on what he had discovered.
 Seven months later he was tortured and killed by those for whom he had previously worked.
 This man's final acts should not go unnoticed."

 (READ MORE).
 The idea that the US Military and by implication the Military of other nation states operates in association with extra-terrestrial entities in the